your0rg/HabitatForMeteor/README.md

     1. [GitHub](https://github.com/) : You need user id and password, obviously.
 You'll also need a personal token; see below.
     2. [Habitat](https://app.habitat.sh/) : You can sign directly into Habitat with only your GitHub ID, **if** you already logged in to GitHub.

-1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines with at least 12G disk space and give them distinct names that suggest developer machine and target server (eg; `dev` & `srv`).
-Set up their `hosts` files so the developer (`dev`) machine can address the server (`srv`) machine by name.
-After gaining confidence in HabitatForMeteor, you should be able to use the Xubuntu desktop on the developer VM only, going to the server machine via SSH, such that the target VM can be a server install with no GUI needed.
+1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines.
+To quickly run through the *getting started* snippets below, cutting and pasting with no edits, you should name the machines `hab4metdev` & `hab4metsrv`.
+Set up their `hosts` files so the developer (`hab4metdev`) machine can address the server (`hab4metsrv`) machine by name.
+The dev machine needs at least 12G disk space, while the server can be 8Gb.

-1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `dev` machine to `srv` machine without password.
+1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `hab4metdev` machine to `hab4metsrv` machine without password.
+The *getting started* snippets below expect the initial user on each machine to be called ´you´.

 1. *Install Meteor* :: Find the latest correct installation command in the Meteor documentation page [Install](https://www.meteor.com/install), although realistically it's unlikely to change.
 At last look it was :
     ```